AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 > ```
 >
 > Depending on the version and configuration of the John the Ripper software package you installed, your copy of `john` may not recognize all of these hash formats, or it may recognize even more than those shown here.
 Again, the important takeaway is that you need to tell `john` (or hope `john` correctly guesses) the hash algorithm to use when cracking hashes.
 If you don't get the hash algorithm right, you will never find a match no matter how many guesses you make.
+>
+> For some guidance on how to determine the correct hash format when `john` cannot figure it out for you, see the "[Identifying hash types](#identifying-hash-types)" discussion section.

 Following the hash format detection warnings, `john` produces a report about what it was able to accomplish.
 The relevant output snippet is as follows: